English

 Introduction

-Consumers and industries expect products capable of enduring life's inevitable knocks and impacts in today's demanding market.
+Consumers and industries expect products that can withstand life's inevitable knocks and impacts in today's demanding market.
 Overmolding has become a revolutionary manufacturing method, significantly boosting product durability, resilience, and longevity.
-By strategically combining rigid substrates with softer, impact-resistant materials, manufacturers create products better equipped to withstand physical stress, environmental wear, and daily usage, meeting stringent durability expectations across industries like consumer electronics and automotive sectors.
+By strategically combining rigid substrates with softer, impact-resistant materials, manufacturers create products that are better equipped to withstand physical stress, environmental wear, and daily usage, thereby meeting stringent durability expectations across industries such as consumer electronics and the automotive sector.

 Understanding Overmolding